stevekelly27/M_Beauty/README.md

 - Bootstrap
 I am using bootstrap v4.4.1 and it was heavily implemented.

+- Crispy Forms
+Used to manage Django Forms

 - Font awesome
 Icons used in the navbar and footer.

+- Chrome Dev Tools
+Used for overall development and tweaking, including testing responsiveness and performance

+- ElephantSQL
+Used to host postgres URL

 - Stripe
 Used to handle payments.